adunis/globe-seekers-vault/organisations/Globeseekers I/Empire of Nether.md

 ●

-A powerful mage named Zathar hid his spirit and body in a tomb on the Island of Kora-Kora after the fall of Netheril.
+A powerful mage named Zathar hid his [[Spirit]] and body in a tomb on the Island of Kora-Kora after the fall of Netheril.
 Zathar offers to share the locations of several Netherese artefacts in exchange for being resurrected.

 ●